-Each year over 20,000 people go to the ER due to carbon monoxide poisoning.
-This colorless, odorless gas is referred to as the silent killer because it’s essentially undetectable without a carbon monoxide detector.
+Every year over 20,000 people visit the emergency room due to carbon monoxide poisoning.
+The odorless, colorless gas is referred to as the silent killer because it’s virtually undetectable without a carbon monoxide detector.

 Carbon monoxide, as specified by the CDC, is given off by fireplaces, boilers, furnaces, stoves, and gas ranges so it only makes sense that carbon monoxide poisoning climbs during the heating months when people are trying to keep their homes heated.
-To help keep you safe, Peachtree Service Experts Heating & Air Conditioning is here with a few tips to safety warm your home.
+To help keep your family safe, Peachtree Service Experts is here with a few tips to safety warm your home.

 - Place a CO detector on all floors of your home and swap out the batteries annually.

 - Keep all likely sources of combustion, such as bedding, paper, or clothing, a minimum of three feet away from fireplaces, furnaces, stoves, or space heaters.